 Diagnosis and testing for Rett syndrome

-Rett syndrome is diagnosed by looking at a child’s physical signs and symptoms.
+Rett syndrome is diagnosed by looking at a child’s development and their physical signs and symptoms.
 Genetic testing can confirm the diagnosis by identifying changes in the MECP2 gene.

 The signs and symptoms develop over time, which means that Rett syndrome can be hard to diagnose.
-In the early stages it can be misdiagnosised as Prader-Willi syndrome, Angelman syndrome, autism spectrum disorder or cerebral palsy.
+In the early stages, it can be misdiagnosed as Prader-Willi syndrome, Angelman syndrome, autism or cerebral palsy.

 Early intervention services for children with Rett syndrome

-The team of professionals involved in supporting you and your child will probably work with many health and other professionals as part of your child’s early intervention.
+You and your child will probably work with many health and other professionals as part of your child’s early intervention.
 These professionals include paediatricians, who will prescribe medication for seizures if your child has them.
 Paediatricians will also care for your child’s overall health and development.
-The team might also include physiotherapists, occupational therapists and speech pathologists.
+Other professionals might include physiotherapists, occupational therapists and speech pathologists.

 Financial support for children with Rett syndrome

 If your child has a confirmed diagnosis of Rett syndrome, your child can get support under the National Disability Insurance Scheme (NDIS).
-The NDIS helps you get services and support in your community, and gives you funding for things like early intervention therapies or one-off items like wheelchairs.
+The NDIS helps you get services and support in your community.
+It also gives you funding for things like early intervention therapies or one-off items like wheelchairs.

 Looking after yourself and your family

-If your child has Rett syndrome, it’s natural to focus on looking after him.
-But it’s important to look after your own wellbeing too.
-If you’re physically and mentally well, you’ll be better able to care for your child.
+Although it’s easy to get caught up in looking after your child with Rett syndrome, it’s important to look after your own wellbeing too.
+If you take care of yourself, you’ll be better able to care for your child.

 Talking to other parents can be an important way to get support too.
 You can connect with other parents in similar situations by joining a face-to-face or an online support group.